duxingzhe/OpenGLESOnAndroid/README.md

 OpenGL ES demo on Android

-The Collection of some wonderful Android apps which is based on OpenGL ES.
+The Collection of some wonderful Android apps which are based on OpenGL ES.